 There are many products on the market that help us fight the signs of aging, but all of them treat the symptom and not the cause.
 To get at the underlying factors that cause aging, we have to look at our cells and how they age over time.
-New studies have found that how our tissues age, and even how we develop gray hair determined by biological clock and its effect on individual cells.
+New studies have found that how our tissues age, and even how we develop gray hair is determined by our biological clock and its effect on individual cells.

 How Does Our Biological Clock Affect Each Cell?

 Working out of the University of California, bioinformatician Steve Horvath wanted to determine how our internal biological clocks affected the aging of our cells.
 His research involved examining the rate of “DNA methylation,” a process whereby DNA molecules change their rates of activity without altering their sequences.
 The rate of DNA methylation in our bodies changes as we age, creating a biological clock that determines how quickly we show the signs of aging.